-Note that pressing the Delete key removes the most recently entered point.
+While you are entered a path, pressing Delete removes the most recently entered point.

 Select mode in detail

 Select mode is used to alter existing objects.
 You can enter Select mode from the toolbox as described above, or choose it from the Draw menu.
 The Select submenu contains a number of operations that you can apply to the currently selected objects: